realduziy/PyCord-Bot/README.md

 The main library that is being used is Pycord: github.com/Pycord-Development/pycord or just install it via this command to make sure it's all correct : py -3 -m pip install git+https://github.com/Pycord-Development/pycord

-All of the pip installs that I am using should be, discord, discord-bridge, requests, random, asyncio, asyncpraw and if that's not all of them then it's not my problem!
+All of the pip installs that I am using should be, discord, discord-bridge, asyncio, asyncpraw and if that's not all of them then it's not my problem!

 Note: